Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 [Top](#notes "Top")<br>
 The concept for this interface is to make it very simple and avoid placing a computational or timing burden on the VC_DemoReel.ino Arduino Nano.
 The use of a "valid" signal and some timing in the VoiceCommands_I2C.ino Arduino Nano achieves this.

+Note that with 0 through 5 for the true DemoReel100 patterns and 6 and 7 for the smiley face psuedo-patterns we cover the range of 0 through 7 which fits in three bits.
+Thus we use one pin for the valid signal and three pins for data bits.

 Both VC_DemoReel.ino and VoiceCommands_I2C.ino use the same pins.<br>
 ```C
 #define XFR_PIN_WHITE_VALID 2 // set to HIGH for others valid